 The Consumer Confidence Index (CCI) is an indicator which measures consumer confidence in the Economy.

-The Alerian MLP Index is the leading gauge of energy Master Limited Partnerships (MLPs).
-The Bloomberg Intelligence Global Coal Producers Top Competitive Peer Group is an equal-weighted basket of peers in the coal producer space.
+The Bloomberg Intelligence (BI) Global Coal Producers Top Competitive Peer Group is an equal-weighted basket of peers.

 The Shanghai Composite Index (SSE) is an index of all stocks that trade on the Shanghai Stock Exchange.